misiektoja/spotify_monitor/README.md

 ---

-You can now update the secrets used for TOTP generation in `spotify_monitor_totp_test` and `spotify_monitor` either manually or through an external `secretDict.json` file.
-See the description of `SECRET_CIPHER_DICT_URL` in those files for details. `spotify_profile_monitor` v3.5 embeds v61 directly and no longer depends on an external dictionary.
+You can use the generated `secretDict.json` with `spotify_monitor_totp_test`. `spotify_monitor` v3.0 and `spotify_profile_monitor` v3.5 embed v61 directly and no longer depend on an external dictionary.
+If Spotify selects a new TOTP version later then the embedded version and cipher bytes must be updated after checking the current web-player bundle.

 <a id="change-log"></a>
 ## Change Log